 Furnace Making Banging Noise

-Your ductwork can also produce banging sounds when your furnace starts, since the metal is expanding and contracting.
+Your ductwork can also produce banging sounds when your furnace starts, because the metal is expanding and contracting.

 Furnace Making Humming or Buzzing Noise

-If your furnace is buzzing or humming, it’s a symptom there’s electrical troubles.
-This is most usually seen with a dying blower fan motor, which will create an annoying buzzing noise when your furnace starts.
-It may also mean there’s a problem with the capacitor or transformer.
-All three of these issues need support from an experienced heating and cooling company like Temperature Doctors Heating & Cooling.
+If your furnace is buzzing or humming, it’s a symptom there’s an electrical problem.
+This is most usually seen with a sputtering blower fan motor, which will create an irritating buzzing noise when your furnace switches on.
+It might also mean there’s an issue with the capacitor or transformer.
+All three of these troubles need support from a skilled heating and cooling company like Temperature Doctors Heating & Cooling.

 Furnace Making Knocking Noise

 If your furnace is making knocking sounds, it’s often a symptom that an internal piece is going out.
 This may be anything from a bearing to a belt or the gas valve.
 It might also be a sign that your burners need to be cleaned.